 The Annual Canvass and the Household Enquiry Form (HEF)

-If you have not responded to the initial HEF you will receive a reminder around 11th September 2018
+If you have not responded to the initial HEF by 26th July 2019 you will receive a reminder around 9th August 2019, if no response is received a phone call or visit may be made to your property

 As part of the annual canvass, you will receive a Household Enquiry Form asking residents to check whether the information that appears on the electoral register for those living at their address is correct.
 The aim of the form is to ensure that the electoral register is up to date and to identify any residents who are not registered so that they can be encouraged to do so.